microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 This represents a collection of items that might appear in the `MoreCommands` flyout.
 Mostly, these are just commands and seperators.

+If an `ICommandContextItem` has `MoreCommands`, then when it's invoked, we'll create a sub-menu with those items in it.

 #### `IconDataType`

 This is a wrapper type for passing information about an icon to DevPal.
 This